lanranranM/fetc_receipt-processor/README.md

 # fetch-receipt-processor
 ## Introduction
 The recipt processor API has GET and POST methods.
-See [detials here](https://github.com/fetch-rewards/receipt-processor-challenge) or api.yml in the directory.
+See [details here](https://github.com/fetch-rewards/receipt-processor-challenge) or api.yml in the directory.

 ## How to start
 The API depends on Python>=3.8 and Flask >=2.3.2.